The Environmental Action Group’s purpose is to work on projects that green the urban environment and elevate eco-awareness.

 Sunday, November 24.
 Alison Auciello, Ohio’s organizer for Food & Water Watch, presented a talk: A RIGHT TO KNOW WHAT’S IN OUR FOOD.
 She told us what we can do to label Genetically Modified Foods in Cincinnati

 Sunday, December 22: We will screen the documentary, A PLACE AT THE TABLE, a provocative film about the growing problem of hunger in America.
 This film tells the powerful stories of three such Americans, who maintain their dignity even as they struggle just to eat in a riveting journey that will change forever how you think about hunger, malnutrition, and obesity.

 It doesn’t have to be this way.
 This is a call to fix our broken food system.

 Sunday, January 26, 2014.
 SAVING THE PLANET…WITH YOUR FORK!
 Bill Messer, local artist, curator, critic, and first amendment and environmental activist, will discuss the environmental impacts of meat consumption.
 We will view a short animated documentary The True Cost of Hamburgers as well as clips from Making the Connection, a British film that presents the benefits of a plant-based diet.
 (This talk will be held at the Civic Garden Center on Reading Road in Avondale.)

 FUTURE TOPICS in our monthly series include a presentation by Larry Falkin from Cincinnati’s Office of Environment

-and Sustainability on his work with Al Gore.
-We have invited speakers to present on topics such as permaculture design, acquaponics collaborative initiative, zero population, and climate justice issues.
+and Sustainability on his work with Al Gore. es.
 We welcome you suggestions for future topics.